 Figure 1: Inventory turnover at Wal-Mart.

-In 7 years from 2000 to 2006, Wal-Mart’s inventory turnover is consistent and shows a steady growth from 6.31 in 2000 to 7.47 in 2006.
-This is an improvement of over 18%, which is the same as adding cash to operating cash flow in 2006.
+For 7 years, from 2000 to 2006, Wal-Mart’s inventory turnover was consistent and showed steady growth from 6.31 in 2000 to 7.47 in 2006.
+This is an improvement of over 18%, which is the same as adding cash to the operating cash flow in 2006.

-The inventory turnover for Wal-Mart was 7.39 per year in 2005 (=365 days/7.39 times per year) 49.39 days before sale and 7.47 times per year in 2006 (48.86 days).
-Wal-Mart held inventory for an extra day in 2005 compared to 2006.
-So, money was tied up unnecessarily in inventory in 2005 hence decreased inventory turns.
+The inventory turnover for Wal-Mart was 7.39 per year in 2005 (=365 days/7.39 times per year), 49.39 days before the sale, and 7.47 times per year in 2006 (48.86 days).

-- A shift in the sales mix from 2005 toward fast-moving merchandise and grocery or other products that turn over more quickly.
+The increased inventory turnover might be because of several factors.
+For one, the improved inventory control systems reduced the levels of inventory and the cost of storage and obsolescence.
+Also, there is a shift in the sales mix from 2005 toward fast-moving merchandise and grocery or other products that turn over more quickly.

-- Merchandise display.
+Merchandise display is also one of the factors.
 Inventory is optimized when there is an effective store layout that offers ease of access to highly demanded products.
 The case states that Wal-Mart has a unique layout for each store.
-Shelf spaces in different departments are divided an allocated to specific SKU’s hence improving the ability of the customers to make purchases.

 Weeks of supply from 2000 to 2006.